- SOFIA Overview

 On December 4, 2020, the SOFIA program released a Call for Proposals for the SOFIA Archival Research Program (SARP).
 This program will fund archival research projects primarily using SOFIA data to encourage the use of available SOFIA archival data and to realize the full potential of the SOFIA data archive.
 This call provides specific information for the structure and submission requirements for SARPs, which differ from the regular Guest Observer proposals (e.g., explicit budgets are required for SARP proposals).
 General information regarding the SOFIA project, its instruments and the proposal process can be found on the Proposal Documents page.

 The SARP Call is open to all US institutions.
 This complements the Astrophysics Data Analysis Program (ADAP) under the NASA Research Opportunities in Space and Earth Sciences (ROSES) solicitation.
-A Call for Proposals update will be issued on January 5, 2021.
-The deadline for submitting proposals is February 12, 2021, 21:00 PST (February 13, 2021, 5:00 UTC).
+A Call for Proposals update was issued on January 5, 2021.
 The performance period is May 1, 2021 – April 30, 2023.

 The purpose of the SOFIA Archival Research Program is to encourage the use of SOFIA archival observations for impactful science.
 Such projects are funded for a duration of up to two years, with the possibility of a no-cost extension (NCE).
 In addition to support for the scientific analysis of archival data, these programs may request support for the development of new tools for theory or for laboratory efforts (excluding laboratory equipment) that directly support the science goal of the SARP.
 Only proposers with a U.S. affiliation will be eligible for funding.